sandipanpaul06/SISSSCO/README.md

    sum_stat_ms.py CEU_sweep 1 100
    ```

-   iv.
+1.3.4.
 Output file will be saved in "Summary_statistics" folder and output message will print the size of the dataset (number of qualified samples, 1152):
    ```sh
    dataset shape :  (100, 1152)
    ```